 This a place for experimentation, play, curiosity and collaboration, this is not an end performance.
 It could be a beginning, a place to spark a new idea, a chance to begin something.

-After the hour, there is a discussion between the artists and a facilitator.
-There is also time for questions from the general public.
+After the hour, there was a discussion between the artists and facilitator Louise Orwin or Danny O'Hara.

 Some of the artists get together for the first time, from across time zones